Local Infiltration Analgesia (LIA) in Endoprothetics: Low-pain mobility after hip and knee replacement

 E. Scientific Evidence

-- Especially for knee replacements it is considered the gold standard in postoperative pain therapy today.
+• Especially in the case of knee replacement surgery, it is now considered the gold standard in postoperative pain therapy.

 F. Long-term effects